GodXuxilie/PromptAttack/README.md

 |Sentence(S1)|Original:corny, schmaltzy and predictable, but still manages to be kind of heartwarming, nonetheless.<br />Adversarial:corny, schmaltzy and predictable, but still manages to be kind of heartwarming, nonetheless. @kjdjq2.|positive->negative|
 |Sentence(S2)|Original:green might want to hang onto that ski mask, as robbery may be the only way to pay for his next project.<br />Adversarial:green should consider keeping that ski mask, as it may provide the necessary means to finance his next project.|negative->positive|
 |Sentence(S3)|Original:with virtually no interesting elements for an audience to focus on, chelsea walls is a triple-espresso endurance challenge.<br />Adversarial:despite lacking any interesting elements for an audience to focus on, chelsea walls presents an exhilarating triple-espresso endurance challenge.|negative->positive|

-## PromptAttack-generated Adversarial GLUE Dataset

-You can access the **PromptAttack-generated Adversarial GLUE Dataset** stored in the `data` folder.

-Within the `data` folder, you'll find six JSON files, each corresponding to one of the six datasets.
-Within each JSON file, you will discover nine primary keys labeled as `C1-S3`, representing our nine **#perturbation_instructions**.
-Additionally, under each of these keys, you will find two sub-keys: `zero-shot` and `few-shot`.
-Below these sub-keys, lists containing all the data points can be found.

 ## BibTeX